 As shown in the chart above, the CAP to the Former PEO and Current PEO and the average CAP to the Non-PEO NEOs is generally aligned with the Company's performance on Net Income.
 For the three-year period ended December 31, 2023, the CAP to the Current PEO decreased by 59%, and for the four-year period ended December 31, 2023, the average CAP to the Non-PEO NEOs decreased by 9%.
-For the four-year period ended December 31, 2023, the Company's Net Income decreased by 72%.
+For the four-year period ended December 31, 2023, the CAP to the Current PEO and Current PEO and for the Company's Net Income decreased by 72%.